ekawahyu/STM32F407-DISC1-LwIP/README.md

 make APP=tcp_echoserver
 ```

 You are done!
-The binary will be available in `build` directory with the name of STM32F407-DISC1-LwIP.elf,bin,hex
+The binary will be available in `build` directory with the name of `STM32F407-DISC1-LwIP.elf,bin,hex`

 ## Deployment

 ### Actual STM32F4 Discovery

-TBD
+In Visual Studio Code, assuming that you have STM32F4 Discovery plugged into the computer, click `Run and Debug` on the left pane,  select Debug or Attach from the drop-down menu, and hit the green triangle icon to start debugging.

+### Prerequisite for Renode

+Please refer to this: https://github.com/renode/renode/issues/290

 ### Renode

-TBD
+Visual Studio Code Linux (and Windows WSL2):
+- Open terminal and run `sudo ./renode-dhcp-server-linux.sh`
+- Open terminal and run `make renode`
+- Go to `Run and Debug` pane, select `Debug Renode`

+Visual Studio Code macOS:
+- Open terminal and run `sudo make renode`
+- Open terminal and run `sudo ./renode-dhcp-server-macos.sh`
+- Go to `Run and Debug` pane, select `Debug Renode`

 ## Contributing